alibaba/feathub/docs/content/get-started/quickstarts/flink-cli-mode.md

 You can refer to the [local installation](https://nightlies.apache.org/flink/flink-docs-release-1.15//docs/try-flink/local_installation/) instruction for more detailed step.

-### Start the standalone Flink cluster locally
+## Deploy a Standalone Flink cluster

-You can start a Flink standalone cluster in your local environment with the following command.
+You can deploy a standalone Flink cluster in your local environment with the following command.

 ```bash